error404as/drive-storage/README.md

 Vapp - Google Drive data saving

 # Description
-- saving `Vapp.data` to Drive or localy
+- use Vapp.saveData(somedata) to save `somedata` var to Google Drive
-- if Google Drive file not defined - saves to `localStorage[Vapp.dataKey]`
+- use Vapp.getData() to receive data from Google Drive.
+You'll receive it in Vapp.callback.dataLoaded callback as the first argument
-- selected Google Drive file id/title saved to `localStorage[Vapp.stateKey]` (`Vapp.options`)
+- on saving you can enter a file name or select one with a picker
-- create Google Drive file with selected name is it doesn't exist, update it if exist (warning if user types name of existing file)
+- creates Google Drive file with selected name is it doesn't exist, update it if exist (warning if user types name of existing file)
-- saved data is awailable in localStorage after disabling saving to Google Drive
+- if file with selected name is in Trash, file will be restored/untrashed

 # Useful links
 https://developers.google.com/drive/web/quickstart/quickstart-js